CardinalKit/cardinalkit-docs/src/3-web/2-settings.md

  <br />
  <br />

- and then add new user
+ And then add a new user.

  <br />